Dutch ship Gelijkheid

-Prins Frederik Willem was a Dutch 68-gun third rate ship of the line of the navy of the Dutch Republic, the Batavian Navy, and the Royal Navy.

-The order to construct the ship was given by the Admiralty of the Meuse.

-In 1795, the ship was renamed Gelijkheid (Equality).

-On 11 October 1797 the Gelijkheid took part in the Battle of Camperdown.
-The ship was captured by the British and renamed HMS Gelykheid.

-In 1799, the Gelykheid was a prison ship at Chatham.
-In November 1803 the ship was stationed in the Humber as a guardship.

-In 1807, Gelykheid was fitted out as sheer hulk at Falmouth, and she was disposed of in 1814.
+Prins Frederik Willem was a 68-gun ship of the line of the Dutch States Navy.
+The order to construct the ship was given by the Admiralty of Rotterdam.
+In 1795, the ship was commissioned into the Batavian Navy and renamed Gelijkheid.
+On 11 October 1797 Gelijkheid took part in the Battle of Camperdown, where she was captured by the British and renamed HMS Gelykheid.
+In 1799, Gelykheid was a prison ship at Chatham Dockyard.
+In November 1803 the ship was stationed in the Humber as a guard ship.
+In 1807, Gelykheid became a sheer hulk at Falmouth, Cornwall and was decommissioned and sold in 1814.